Northern Virginia trolleys: Washington-Virginia Railway

-The Washington-Virginia Railway (W-V Railway) was chartered in 1910 to operate an electric line from Bluemont to Vienna.
-That same year it took control of the Washington, Alexandria, and Mount Vernon Electric Railway and the Washington, Arlington and Falls Church Railways.
-In 1912 it merged with the Washington Utilities Company, but in 1913 that merger was barred by federal law.
-Following that failed merger, the railways were transferred back to the W-V Railway and the Washington Utilities Company was shut down.
+For 15 years, the Washington-Virginia Railway (W-V Railway) controlled two of the three electric railways in Northern Virginia, along with its own Alexandria and Suburban Motor Vehicle Company (A&S).
+The W-V was chartered in 1910 to operate an electric line from Bluemont to Vienna, which it never did.
+Instead, in that same year it took control of the Washington, Alexandria, and Mount Vernon Electric Railway and the Washington, Arlington and Falls Church Railways.

+A 1912 merger with the Washington Utilities Company was reversed the following year by federal regulators, and the latter company shut down.